EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Updated the scripts to manually run coverage reports
     - Integration Tests:
         - In Unit Tests there were tests that should have been put in integration.
+    - Review:
+        - ✅ Validation of inputs --> is it in DateOnly
+        - ✅ Leap year awareness
+        - ✅ Overflow when adding days --> DateOnly
+        - ✅ Add unit tests
+        - ✅ Divide unit test when expecation is true or false
+        - ✅ Integration tests.
+        - ✅ No utility like daysInMonth(month, year)
+        - ✅ No conversion logic from overflowing days to next month/year --> DateOnly
+        - ✅ Check coverage.
+Some issue
+        - ✅ Null cases???
 - Python:
     - Structured better the tests (integration and unit)
     - Created scripts files to run tests automatically with coverage.
 Testing covers already but wanted to do it manually
+- Rust:
+    - Reviewing code written before to refresh memory

 # TODO:
 - Date:
-    - C#: Review:
+    - Rust:
-        - ❌ Validation of inputs (e.g. no check for 30 Feb, etc. or for adding 11 to 30)
+        - ❌  Validation of inputs --> is it in DateOnly
         - ❌  Leap year awareness
-        - ❌ Overflow when adding days
+        - ❌  Overflow when adding days --> DateOnly
         - ❌  Add unit tests
         - ❌  Divide unit test when expecation is true or false
         - ❌  Integration tests.
         - ❌  No utility like daysInMonth(month, year)
-        - ❌ No conversion logic from overflowing days to next month/year
+        - ❌  No conversion logic from overflowing days to next month/year --> DateOnly
         - ❌  Check coverage.
 Some issue
-        - Null cases???
+        - ❌  Null cases
     - C++:
         - ❌ operator >
         - ❌ opeartor - for two dates